slavielle/grabbag/README.md

 ```

 ## Comparition :
-* Raw PHP method is not secure : Some of the properties can return NULL in some case causing an exception.
+* Raw PHP method is not secure : Some of the methods/properties can return/be NULL in some case and then cause an exception.
 * Grabbag Method is secure.
 If it's not possible to walk along the object chain, grab method will return NULL or a default value to be specified.